You might have to change the supported traffic type for a VMkernel adapter, or the way IPv4 or IPv6 addresses are obtained.

 - Select the VMkernel adapter that resides on the target distributed or standard switch and click Edit.

-- On the NIC settings page, set the MTU for the network adapter.
+- On the Port properties page, edit the settings for the VMkernel adapter.

-- With IPv4 enabled, in the IPv4 settings section, select the method by which IP addresses are obtained.
+- (Optional) On the IPv4 settings page, select the method by which IP addresses are obtained.

 Option Description Obtain IPv4 settings automatically Use DHCP to obtain IP settings.
 A DHCP server must be present on the network.
 Use static IPv4 settings